Climate of Antarctica: Ice cover

 Nearly all of Antarctica is covered by a sheet of ice that is, on average, at least 1500 m thick.
 Antarctica contains 90% of the world's ice and more than 70% of its fresh water.
 If all the land-ice covering Antarctica were to melt—around 30 e6km3 of ice—the seas would rise by over 60 m.
 The Antarctic is so cold that even with increases of a few degrees, temperatures would generally remain below the melting point of ice.
 Higher temperatures are expected to lead to more precipitation, which takes the form of snow.
 This would increase the amount of ice in Antarctica, offsetting approximately one third of the expected sea level rise from thermal expansion of the oceans.

-During a recent decade, East Antarctica thickened at an average rate of about 1.8 cm per year while West Antarctica showed an overall thinning of 0.9 cm per year.
+During the period from January 1992 to January 2003, East Antarctica thickened at an average rate of about 1.8 cm per year while West Antarctica showed an overall thinning of 0.9 cm per year.
 For the contribution of Antarctica to present and future sea level change, see sea level rise.
 Because ice flows, albeit slowly, the ice within the ice sheet is younger than the age of the sheet itself.